Answers to the Index questions automatically justify to the Top of page.

 calls that are scammers will not ring your phone and

-mail.
-Callers you want to hear from just need to be
+voice mail.
+Callers you want to hear from just need to

-invited using the Green Invite button on each call already
+be invited using the Green Invite button on each call

-in Call History or preload them into programming.
-Each
+already in Call History or preload them into

-invited caller you add will ring through like normal.
+programming.
+Each invited caller you add will ring

 You can also Block caller's Names or Numbers not already